New Thinkpiece from Howard

 Thinkpieces

-The latest "Thinkpiece" (No 4) has been produced by Howard is on "Movement, Form and Meaning" and is an extract from a lecture given at the Royal Birmingham Conservatoire on 17 December.
+Thinkpiece 5 is an extract from The Howard Skempton Christmas Lecture' on Tuesday 9 December 2925.
+It was the last of this term's Composers' Seminars at the Conservatoire.
+"Thinkpiece" (No 4) was produced by Howard and is on "Movement, Form and Meaning" and is an extract from a lecture given at the Royal Birmingham Conservatoire on 17 December 2024.
 Check out our Thinkpiece Page.

 Trevor produced Thinkpiece (No 3.) is about Bramley-Moore: "As good as it can be?"
 Have Everton got it right?